-It is unlawful for a person to import, possess, propagate, transport, or release restricted species, except as provided in subdivision 3.
+It is unlawful for a person to import, possess, propagate, transport, or release restricted species, unless the person has a permit as described in subdivision 3.

-In the event of an escape of a restricted species, the owner must notify within 24 hours a conservation officer and the Board of Animal Health and is responsible for the recovery of the species.
-The commissioner may capture or destroy the escaped animal at the owner's expense.
+In the event of a release of a restricted species, the owner must notify within 24 hours a conservation officer and the Board of Animal Health and is responsible for the recovery of the species.
+The commissioner may capture or destroy the released animal at the owner's expense.

 A person who violates subdivision 2, 4, or 7 is guilty of a misdemeanor.

-The commissioner, in consultation with the commissioner of natural resources, shall develop criteria for approved containment measures for restricted species with the assistance of producers of restricted species.
+The commissioner, in consultation with the commissioner of natural resources, shall develop criteria for approved containment measures for restricted species.

-A person who possesses restricted species must file a bond or deposit with the commissioner security in the form and in the amount determined by the commissioner to pay for the costs and damages caused by an escape of a restricted species.
+A person who possesses restricted species must provide proof of insurance or file a security bond with the commissioner in an amount determined by the commissioner to pay for the potential costs and damages that would be caused by the release of a restricted species.